 Me, I don’t know what “free will” is, but I know what it isn’t when I see it.

 I had a long argument with a drunk gentleman over dinner the other night.
 He was arguing that free will does not exist.
-I was arguing that the statement “free will does not exist” has no empirical content.
+I was arguing that his statement “free will does not exist” has no empirical content.
 Naturally, we did not come to an accommodation.
-I think he took me for a fool in thrall to hopeless idealism about possession of souls, and I took him for someone complaining about the consistency of 1st century metaphysics when scrutinized through a 17th century lense.
+I think he took me for a fool in thrall to hopeless idealism about the human soul, and I took him for someone belatedly complaining about the consistency of 1st century metaphysics when scrutinized through a 17th century lense.